-- Promote a flexible customized land use approach that will achieve development projects that provide greater benefits than could be provided through the strict application of a non-PUD Zoning District; - Allow various combinations of land uses in the Urban, Suburban, Transition, and Joint Land Management Policy Areas; - Ensure compatibility between residential and mixed -use or nonresidential areas and minimize potential impacts between various uses; and - Facilitate protection of natural, environmental, and heritage resources.
+- Promote a flexible customized land use approach that will achieve development projects that provide greater benefits than could be provided through the strict application of a non-PUD Zoning District; - Allow various combinations of land uses in the Urban, Suburban, Transition, and Joint Land Management Policy Areas; - Ensure compatibility between residential and mixed use or nonresidential areas and minimize potential impacts between various uses; and - Facilitate protection of natural, environmental, and heritage resources.

 - A. Applicability, Size, and Location.
 The PUD Zoning District is a customized Zoning District.
 The requirements in Section 2.07, Chapter 1, Chapter 5, Chapter 6, Chapter 9, Chapter 10, Chapter 11, and Chapter 12 are not customizable and apply to all PUD Zoning Districts. - 1.
 Location.
-The PUD Zoning District must be located entirely within the boundaries of a Place Type is only permitted as follows: - a.
-In the Urban Policy Area, a PUD is permitted entirely within the boundaries of any Place Type; - b.
-In the Suburban Policy Area, a PUD is permitted entirely within the boundaries of any Place Type; - c.
-In the Transition Policy Area, a PUD is only permitted entirely within the boundaries of the Transition Small Lot Neighborhood, Transition Compact Neighborhood, and Transition Community Center-Place Types, Transition Light Industrial, and Transition Industrial/Mineral Extraction Place Types; and/or - d.
-In the Joint Land Management Area, a PUD is only permitted entirely within the Leesburg JLMA Residential Neighborhood, Leesburg JLMA Employment, Leesburg JLMA Light Industrial, and Leesburg JLMA Industrial/Mineral Extraction Place Types. - 2.
+The PUD Zoning District is only permitted as follows: - a.
+In the Urban Policy Area; - b.
+In the Suburban Policy Area; - c.
+In the Transition Policy Area, only within the boundaries of the Transition Small Lot Neighborhood, Transition Compact Neighborhood, Transition Community Center, Transition Light Industrial, and Transition Industrial/Mineral Extraction Place Types; and/or - d.
+In the Joint Land Management Area, only within the Leesburg JLMA Residential Neighborhood, Leesburg JLMA Employment, Leesburg JLMA Light Industrial, and Leesburg JLMA Industrial/Mineral Extraction Place Types. - 2.
 Minimum Zoning District Size.
 The minimum size of any PUD must be 20 acres.
-The minimum PUD size may be modified in accordance with the provisions of Section 10.10.04,C. - 3.
+The minimum PUD size may be modified in accordance with the provisions of Section 10.10.04.C. - 3.
 Incremental Additions. - a.
-The Board of Supervisors may approve a Zoning Map Amendment for incremental additions to an existing to increase the size of the PUD Zoning District provided if the Board finds that such incremental additions are adjacent to: - 1.
-Abutting or across a road with no more than 4 lanes of a public road from an existing PUD Zoning District. - 2.
+The Board of Supervisors may approve a Zoning Map Amendment to increase the size of the PUD Zoning District if the Board finds that such incremental additions are: - 1.
+Abutting or across a road with no more than 4 lanes from an existing PUD Zoning District; - 2.
 Connected to the existing PUD Zoning District through road and pedestrian and bicycle networks; and - 3.
 Subject to the same Master Plan Development Standards for the PUD to which the incremental addition is being added. - b.
 Incremental additions must comply with requirements of Section 2.07. - 4.
 Additional Requirements.
 The PUD Zoning District must: - a.
 Be established through a Zoning Map Amendment application in accordance with Sections 10.10.01 and 10.10.09; and - b.
 Meet all applicable provisions of the Zoning Ordinance, except as customized through PUD approval. - B. PUD Master Plan.
 The PUD Zoning District will be subject to the regulations included in the approved PUD Master Plan Document. - C. Uses. - 1.
-Each PUD mayshould include any use permitted(s) identified in the proposed PUD Zoning District's underlying Place Type, as designated on the Policy Area Place Types Map in the General Plan.
+Each PUD should include use(s) identified in the proposed PUD Zoning District's underlying Place Type, as designated on the Policy Area Place Types Map in the General Plan.
 The use(s) in the PUD must be a use(s) listed in Chapter 3. - 2.
 Each Site Plan or Subdivision application for the PUD must include the following tabulations: - a.
 Approved, proposed, and remaining uses by structures and land areas; and - b.
 Approved, proposed, and remaining dwelling units by number and type. - D. Designation on Zoning Map.
 The County will designate PUD Zoning Districts on the Official Zoning Map by "PUD-" followed by a sequential number based on the date of original Board of Supervisors approval (e.g., PUD-1).